air emissionsprotecting air quality

 Chevron is committed to protecting air quality by managing emissions from our operations.
 Our air emissions Corporate Core Environmental Aspect* includes criteria pollutants [oxides of nitrogen (NOx), oxides of sulfur (SOx) and particulate matter (PM)], volatile organic compounds (VOCs) and hazardous air pollutants.
 Not part of our definition of air emissions are greenhouse gases (GHGs), including methane.
 GHGs are included as a separate environmental aspect: energy efficiency and greenhouse gas.

-of air emissions
+management of air emissions

 The expectations in our updated Operational Excellence Management System (OEMS) include that our organizations reduce air emissions using a risk-based approach that addresses potential acute and cumulative impacts across the life of our assets.
 Organizations monitor and analyze performance to verify that the safeguards designed to reduce air emissions are in place and functioning.
 Our Environmental Stewardship (ES) process, our Environmental, Social and Health Impact Assessment (ESHIA) process and our Upstream-specific Air Emissions Environmental Performance Standard (Air Emissions EPS) are three examples of how the air emissions-related expectations of our OEMS are executed.